siddharthtiwari-03/UnSQL/readme2.md

 ### 7.1 Difference between plain text and column name?

 UnSQL uses `#` as prefix to identify if string is plain text, or column name if string does not start with `#`.
+The only exception is `target` and `replaceWith` properties inside `replace` due to the limited of implementation for these properties by SQL they only support plain text and not columns hence prefixing them with `#` is not required

-### 7.2 What will happen if secret/iv/sha is defined inside config, encryption and decrypt/encrypt property?
+### 7.2 Priority of secret / iv / sha defined inside config / encryption / decrypt / encrypt?

 When configurations like `secret` | `iv` | `sha` are declared in all places, `encryption` at method level will override `encryption` at `config`, similarly `decrypt` / `encrypt` inside special object will override all other.

+### 7.3 Does UnSQL support unified codebase for all SQL dialects?

+Yes, UnSQL is the only library that supports unified codebase across multiple SQL dialects so you don't have to update your code while switching between SQL dialect to another.

+### 7.4 Are the identifiers like column and table names case sensitive?

+Yes, in case of `postgresql` and `sqlite`, identifiers like column names and table names are case sensitive by default.
+In case of `mysql` identifiers like table name and column name are case in-sensitive.

 ### Support
 ![npm](https://img.shields.io/badge/npm-CB3837?style=for-the-badge&logo=npm&logoColor=white)